 Yakuza are members of traditional organized crime syndicates in Japan.
 While police characterize them as boryokudan, a term that means “violence group,” the yakuza consider themselves ninkyo dantai, or “chivalrous organizations.”

-Like the Mafia, yakuza are organized along heirarchical lines that replicate familial and political structures.
-While they derive their revenue from illicit activities such as gambling and prostitution, they have a penchant for order that makes them an outlaw alternative when civil society breaks down, in much the same manner that La Cosa Nostra keeps crime–by people other than themselves–at a minimum in Italian urban neighborhoods on the East coast.
+Like the Mafia, yakuza are organized along hierarchical lines that replicate familial and political structures.
+While they derive their revenue from illicit activities such as gambling and prostitution, they have a penchant for order that makes them an outlaw alternative when civil society breaks down, in much the same manner that La Cosa Nostra keeps litter and crime–by people other than themselves–at a minimum in Italian urban neighborhoods on the East coast.

-A squad of two gokudo patrols the perimeter of Centennial Field, watching the girls U-10 action on twelve reduced-size soccer pitches surrounded by orange cones.
+A squad of two gokudo patrols the perimeter of Centennial Field here, watching the girls U-10 action on twelve reduced-size soccer pitches surrounded by orange cones.
 Their irezumi–gaudy tattoos–draw stares from suburban parents who are used to seeing such grotesque physical embellishments only on boyfriends their elder daughters bring home from liberal arts colleges.

 “Hey,” barks Hisayuchi Machii at a girl with blonde pigtails.
 “Pick up your Evian bottle!”